 So, grab a pen and paper and start listing activities that you already do which fit into these categories: Relaxing, Energising, Fun, and Pampering (and if, like me, writing lists is your idea of fun then you’re already onto a winner!)

-Not sure where to begin?
+Not sure where to begin assessing your life balance?
 Have a think about how you’d categorise the gym, a manicure, or a stand-up comedy show.
-If none of these are your scene, then tweak your list to best suit you.
+If none of these are your scene – perhaps you are more likely to walk the dog or go to the cinema – then tweak your list to best suit you.

 You might find that some of the activities overlap between categories; e.g. going for a massage can be both Relaxing and Pampering.
 When I first did this exercise my Relaxing and Pampering lists were very long, it seemed I was very adept at long lies in, eating cake and enjoying spa treatments.
 I wasn’t so good at getting out and doing stuff with other humans.